veysiadn/IgHEtherCATImplementation/README.md

 This repository contains implementation of IgH EtherCAT Master on Ubuntu 14.04.6 LTS ; kernel 4.4.x.
 If you want to install with different kernel, installation steps are same, you just have to download your desired kernel sources from [Linux Kernel Sources](https://mirrors.edge.kernel.org/pub/linux/kernel/) and [RT_PREEMPT Patch Sources](https://mirrors.edge.kernel.org/pub/linux/kernel/projects/rt/).
 Hope this repository will save time for you.

 # Start from scratch :
--> check network card interface driver by ;
+-> If you want to use native drivers provided by IgH check network card interface driver by ;

      lshw -C network

-if you see your network card driver compare it with supported NIC drivers from  IgH
+if you see your network card driver, compare it with supported NIC drivers from  IgH.

 [IgH EtherCAT Official Page](https://etherlab.org/en/ethercat/hardware.php) (IgH EtherCAT Native Driver Supported Hardware)

 [Source Code IgH EtherCAT](https://gitlab.com/etherlab.org/ethercat.git) (IgH EtherCAT repo page)

--> make sure that your kernel version is 4.4.x (for IgH EtherCAT)  check by ;
+-> Check your kernel version ;

      uname -r

-## Before starting  to build run these commands to get required libraries for installation.
+## Before starting to build, run these commands to get required libraries for building/installation.

      sudo apt-get update
      sudo apt-get install git build-essential automake autoconf libtool pkg-config cmake linux-source bc kmod cpio flex -y